ErpNetDocs/tech/concepts/products/index.md

 ### Description

-*Products* are goods which are the object of a company’s business activities.
+*Products* are the most detailed items which a company sells or buys.
 Products can be tangible or intangible.
 A **tangible** product is a physical object that can be perceived by touch such as a building, vehicle, gadget, or clothing.
 An **intangible** product is a product that can only be perceived indirectly such as services.

 In @@name, all product-specific data is kept in the product’s definition.